cloudnativer/kube-install/docs/operation0.7.md

 ```

 Notice: Please make sure that the `-ostype` flag you entered is correct, only support `rhel7`, `rhel8`, `centos7`, `centos8`, `suse15` these types of "ostype".<br>
-In addition, if you need to specify the directory path to add Kubernetes node, you can set it using the `-softdir` parameter.
+If you need to specify the directory path to add Kubernetes node, you can set it using the `-softdir` parameter.<br>
+In addition, you can also add node through the pre written configuration file.
+Click here to <a href="docs/cfg0.7.md">see more detailed configuration file introduction</a>.<br>

 <br>